-Program: From the African Diaspora — Part international drill team, part polycultural rhythm section, the Crosspulse Percussion Ensemble brings together synchronized movement, world drumming, lush vocals and innovative body music.
+Program: Rhythm, Culture and the Number 5 — Part international drill team, part polycultural rhythm section, the Crosspulse Percussion Ensemble brings together synchronized movement, world drumming, lush vocals and innovative body music.
 Each of the five ensemble members bring their own deep traditions to the floor, to mix and mingle, creating a unique intercultural experience!
 Weaving the oldest musical instrument, the human body, with instrumental webs of hand drums, bells, claves, gongs, trap set, banjo, voice and more — Crosspulse embodies a virtual world tour.

-Keith Terry (Jazz, Body Music), Evie Ladin (Appalachian), Omar Ledezma (Afro-Cuban), Tacuma King (West African) and Amber Hines (African-American).
+Keith Terry (Jazz, Body Music), Evie Ladin (Appalachian), Omar Ledezma (Afro-Venezuelan), Bryan Dyer (Beatbox) and Amber Hines (African-American Spiritual).
 Available for Assemblies, Workshops, Residencies and Family Dance Parties.
 Contact us for pricing and availability.

 Crosspulse Percussion Ensemble History

 Crosspulse Percussion Ensemble was brought together by Keith Terry in 1992 in the San Francisco Bay Area.
 The ensemble brought together a multitude of influences – from body music, jazz, Afro-Cuban and West African drumming — to Balinese gamelan, South Indian solkatu, and the music of the Middle East, Japan and the Caribbean.
 Loud, rowdy, athletic, playful, subtle, delicate and ethereal — their sounds and movement are fluently integrated, enabling us to see music and hear dance.